jhui/jhui.github.io/_posts/2017-01-17-Machine-learning-stochastic.markdown

 \end{split}
 $$

+(Note, $$K$$ may be poorly condition to find the inverse.
+So we apply Cholesky to decompose K first.)

 With matrix A and vector b, we can use linear algebra to solve x.

 $$
 Ax = b
 $$

-Will we use the notation
+We will use the notation

 $$
 x = A \backslash b